Optimal Control of thermally noisy quantum gates in a multilevel system: Equation of Motion

 \subsection{Global Unitary Evolution}

-To construct the reduced dynamical map from first principles, we begin with a global, unitary description of the joint evolution of the system (S), controller (C), and environment (E).
-The total Hamiltonian of the combined system--environment complex is
+Open quantum system dynamics is based on a global, unitary description of the joint evolution of the system (S), controller (C), and environment (E).
+The environment is assumed to be large and stationary in thermal equilibrium.
+The controller is large and nonstationary, responsible for coherence that drives the map, Cf. Fig. \ref{fig:sysbath}.